-- Never connect an Ethernet device to a RJ45 ULP port. - The RJ45 ULP ports of IFE interface are for ULP modules only. - Any other use can damage the IFE interface or the device connected to the IFE interface. - To check if a ULP module is compatible with the RJ45 ULP ports of IFE interface, refer to the ULP System User Guide.
+- Never connect an Ethernet device to a RJ45 ULP port. - The RJ45 ULP ports of IFE interface are for ULP modules only. - Any other use can damage the IFE interface or the device connected to the IFE interface. - To check if a ULP module is compatible with the RJ45 ULP ports of IFE interface, refer to the ULP System User Guide in Related Documents, page 7.